million-views/praas/praas-app/src/lib/ATTRIBUTION.md

 NOTE: if you find any dependency (that was directly utilized via package.json) or in source form, please add the missing dependency here and send a PR.

-NOTE: you should only list dependencies and code that gets shipped; which excludes having the need to list out tools such as webpack, gulp, etc.; unless some part of the code base was used as described in the introduction.
+NOTE: you should list dependencies and code that gets shipped; which excludes having the need to list out tools such as webpack, gulp, etc.; unless some part of the code base as described in the introduction got used.

 Attributions
 ============